JC-Scripts/jc-stancer/README.md

 Installation
 ===============================

-- Download oc-stancer file, rename it to oc-stancer and place it in your resources folder
+- Download jc-stancer file, rename it to oc-stancer and place it in your resources folder
-- Ensure oc-stancer inside your server.cfg
+- Ensure jc-stancer inside your server.cfg
 - Check out config file to add cars you want to have this feature

 Acknowledgements